michaelzoellner/homebridge-people-fusion/README.md

 ***
 # homebridge-people-x
 This is a plugin for [homebridge](https://github.com/nfarina/homebridge).
 It monitors who is at home, based on their smartphone being seen on the network recently.
+If you use the EVE.app you can also see the presence history of every person-sensor (powered by fakegato)

 It can also receive webhooks sent by location-aware mobile apps (such as [Locative](https://my.locative.io), which can use iBeacons and geofencing to provide faster and more accurate location information.